 Call for proposals

-Proposals are invited for observations with APEX in the period 10–27 August 2017.
+Proposals are invited for observations with the Swedish LOFAR station, located at Onsala Space Observatory, in the period April – August 2018.

 Observing period and operations: